FIAF/fiaf-cataloguing-manual/markdown/0070-2.3.4.2_projection_characteristics_of_a_manife/en.md

-# 2.3.4.2 Projection characteristics of a Manifestation {#manual-2.3.4.2}
+# 2.3.4.2 Projection characteristics of a Manifestation<a name="manual-2.3.4.2"/>

 The projection characteristics of a Manifestation include aspect ratio and aperture or image format.